rorymurdock/rorymurdock.github.io/_posts/2019-11-23-Code-Coverage.md

 ## Reporting

-There are a few ways to report coverage, as bove you can do term-missing which just prints it to the terminal which is ok for small omissions but can get tricky when you have missed a large number of lines.
+There are a few ways to report coverage, as above you can do term-missing which just prints it to the terminal which is ok for small omissions but can get tricky when you have missed a large number of lines.

 | Output       | Description                                                  |
 |--------------|--------------------------------------------------------------|